turingschool/front-end-curriculum/lessons/module-1/js-2.md

   return width * height;
 };

+// We call this function using the variable that we assigned our anonymous function to area(2, 1)

-// Now let's assign another variable, that uses the thing we just did. var size = area(3, 4);
+// We can even assign that function call as the value of another variable.
+How would we run our 'area' function now? var size = area(3, 4);
 ```